kevreco/wood-website/hugo-content/documentation/latest/03-types.md

 ### Struct Type

-Struct type are composite types (type made from other types).
+Struct type is an aggregated type and a composite type (type made from other types).

 ```wood
 Point : struct { x: i32; y: i32 }